sidranoor-security/Internal-Network-Security-Assessment/README.md

 The identified hosts, ports, and services were reviewed to identify potential vulnerabilities, insecure configurations, and unnecessary exposure.

 The findings were analyzed according to their potential security impact.

-### 📸 Vulnerability Assessment

-> Add relevant vulnerability assessment screenshot here.

 ---

 ## 7. Security Monitoring with Wazuh

 Wazuh was used for security monitoring and log analysis.

 The platform provided visibility into security events, system activity, and potentially suspicious behavior within the monitored environment.

-### 📸 Wazuh Dashboard

-> Add Wazuh dashboard screenshot here.

-### 📸 Wazuh Security Event

-> Add relevant Wazuh alert/event screenshot here.

 ---